Learn something new every day

 Alternating between wearing high heeled shoes and flats can stress the tendons in the feet and cause sore heels that may also become swollen.
 Applying ice packs to the heels and wearing padded insoles may help.
 Maintaining a healthy body weight can help prevent heel pain, since the more extra weight the body has to carry around, the more pressure is placed on the heels.
 People with high arches or flat feet are especially susceptible to heel problems.

-Tendonitis is the inflammation of the tendons.
+Tendinitis is the inflammation of the tendons.
 The Achilles tendon joins the feet with the lower leg bones.
-Achilles heel is a common tendonitis sports injury for runners and dancers because flexing the feet and landing hard on them can place extreme impact on the heels.
+Achilles heel is a common tendinitis sports injury for runners and dancers because flexing the feet and landing hard on them can place extreme impact on the heels.
 The pain of this condition may be prevented or reduced by gently stretching the feet before exercising.

 Proper shoes are essential in preventing and treating heel pain.
 Good quality shoes should be worn for the activity for which they're designed.
 For example, a walking shoe isn't going to give a runner the needed amount of shock absorption to sufficiently protect the heels.
 Orthotics are specially designed shoes made to cushion and support the feet.